davidosuna1987/PokaMaxEditor/README.md

 ## Todo list
-- Remove errors computed (like Companies Component)
+- Remove errors computed in PostcardConfigurator Component

 - PostcardController@store
   - No create new addresses, only assign address_id